 It is commonly believed that you cannot build your way out of congestion.
 If new routes are constructed to ease capacity, oftentimes development then is generated along the new route, only adding to the congestion.
 While the question use to be "Which comes first, transportation or land use?" it is now understood that the two must come together.
 Transportation and Land Use planning must be integrated to context-sensitive transportation investments, and to ease congestion.
+Turn lanes are encouraged for entrances into large subdivisions, off of county roads.
 This Smart Growth Plan will attempt to address this issue more in the Land Use Element.

 Another way to ease congestion is by reducing the number of SOV (Single-Occupancy Vehicle) trips in the area.
 Over 94% of random survey respondents in Rock County drive alone to work and/or school each day.
 Carpooling is only slightly utilized, and busing, walking and biking are even less popular.
-Particularly in the unincorporated Town of Clinton, transportation alternatives are non-existent.
+Particularly in the unincorporated Town of Turtle, transportation alternatives are non-existent.
 Reducing SOV trips is more applicable and realistic in urbanized areas.
 However, there are changes that could be made.
 Existing facilities and routes for bicycling and walking should be promoted, new bicycling and walking facilities and routes could be made available and transit could be more convenient.